afterxleep/danielbernal.co/_posts/2024-06-25-try-the-unconventional.md

 You need strict standards to build a plane, but Rock wouldn't exist if Chuck Berry hadn't experimented with the unconventional.

 Stiffness often leads to bureaucracy, boredom, overthinking, and shipping predictable stuff.
-It can get you ISO-certified if that's your thing, but the best things start with breaking some rules.
+It can get you ISO-certified if that's your jam, but the best things start with breaking some rules.

 -